 This doesn’t mean that your intranet needs to look overly fancy – but it should be clean, easy-to-use, and functional.
 This allows your workforce to see it as modern, relevant, and usable, and increases buy-in right from the get-go.

 A great intranet looks like a great intranet.
 If your intranet looks like a relic from the early noughties, with text-heavy pages, bright blue hyperlinks, and a visible table structure, your employees won’t engage with it.

 Not sure where to start?
 Check out some of our intranet homepage designs for inspiration.

 (Intranet design example.
 Source: claromentis.com)

-If you have a lot of on-the-ground employees whose jobs don’t involve sitting at a computer all day, mobile intranet is the easiest way to reach them.
-At its best, mobile intranet is fast, convenient and fun to use, making your non-office employees’ work lives significantly easier.
+If you have a lot of on-the-ground employees whose jobs don’t involve sitting at a computer all day, a mobile intranet is the easiest way to reach them.
+At its best, a mobile intranet is fast, convenient, and fun to use, making your non-office employees’ work lives significantly easier.

-Make sure your intranet looks good on mobile by taking a responsive design approach, or by making sure the intranet software package you choose can optimise your site for mobile.
+Make sure your mobile intranet looks good on various mobile devices by taking a responsive design approach, or by making sure the intranet software package you choose can optimise your site for mobile.